Watchtower use of Fear and Control

 This is particularly effective for those raised as Witnesses who do not know what the world is like.
 Normal life in the world may or may not be as the Watchtower describes, but it takes great courage to find out.
 Those that left the world and became Witnesses would often agree that being a Witness is a better choice as they made the choice to become Witnesses generally because their lives were lacking in some regard.

-The Watchtower strongly disagrees with the concept of 'once saved always saved' and even being baptised as a Witness is no guarantee of salvation.
+Watchtower strongly disagrees with the concept of "once saved always saved," and even being baptised as one of Jehovah's Witnesses is no guarantee of salvation.
 Prior accomplishments stand for nothing; it is what you are doing at the time of Armageddon that determines whether God will save you.
-Throughout ones life as a Witness it is always said that you must be 'reaching out', either to be a pioneer or a servant or elder.
-When 1 Corinthians 15:33 talks of 'bad association' the Society explains that this refers to other Witnesses within the congregation.
-A Witness must always be evaluating if even their friends are good association or should be avoided and 'marked'.
+Throughout life as a Witness, it is always said that you must be "reaching out," either to be a pioneer, servant or elder.

-"The ransom is totally undeserved.
-But by exercising faith in it, millions today have become friends of God, with the hope of everlasting life on a paradise earth."
-Examining the Scriptures Daily 2012 Feb 25
+Jehovah's Witnesses are told they do not deserve Jesus' ransom.“The ransom is totally undeserved.
+But by exercising faith in it, millions today have become friends of God, with the hope of everlasting life on a paradise earth.
+Becoming Jehovah’s friends, however, is not an assurance that we will remain in such a relationship with him.
+To escape God’s future day of wrath, we must keep on showing our deep appreciation for “the ransom paid by Christ Jesus.” - Rom 3:24” Examining the Scriptures Daily 2012 Feb 25

 The New World Translation inaccurately uses the term "undeserved kindness", whereas other translations use the word "grace".
-The Greek word Charis can be translated grace or kindness, but there is no reason kindness should be preceded by "undeserved".
-Of the 7602 times the word 'kindness' appears on the Watchtower Library 2003 CD it is preceded by the word 'undeserved' 2296 times; 30% of the time.
+The Greek word charis can be translated grace or kindness, but there is no justification for including the word "undeserved."
+Of the 7602 occurrences of "kindness" in the Watchtower Library 2003 CD, it is preceded by the word "undeserved" 2296 times; 30% of the time.

 Reporting and Confessing